 Consistent with what terms?
 Wait, I thought you said you were trustworthy?
 They meant this part:

 The Rewards Program and its benefits are offered at our sole discretion.
 We reserve the right to cancel, terminate, change or temporarily suspend the Rewards Program and to amend this agreement at any time without notice.

 Translation: We can do whatever the %(#& we want.
 But you can’t.

 I never had an account with Perkstreet and didn’t lose anything, but many people did.
 This is a good opportunity to talk about rewards programs in general.
 Some thoughts:

 Businesses never actually plan to pay out all of their rewards.
 Airlines know that a huge chunk of the frequent flier miles they give out won’t ever be redeemed.
 There will always be points lost, forgotten, or expired.
 With any rewards/points/miles/cashback program, always be on the lookout for expiration dates, tiers, limits, restrictions, and minimum redemption requirements that make them just a little bit more difficult to redeem.
-These days, cards like the Capital One Quicksilver Cash Rewards Card can even tout their simplicity as a perk in itself.

 Rewards can disappear or get devalued overnight, so avoid certain risk factors.
 As for that “we can do whatever want, whenever we want” clause, you’ll find something similar with nearly every rewards program out there.
 To counter this, I would consider three things: profitability, reputation, and constant redemption.